 Are electronic cigarettes regulated?

-Customer safety is of the utmost importance, and all electrical equipment sold in the EU is subject to these regulations so that chargers and batteries are deemed safe for use.
-An e-cigarette is subject to the same standards and regulations as all electrical devices sold in the EU, from phones to mp3 players.
+Customer safety is of the utmost importance, and all chemicals and electrical equipment sold in the EU are subject to these regulations so that chargers and batteries are deemed safe for use.
+An e-cigarette is subject to the same standards and regulations as all electrical devices sold in the EU, from phones to mp3 players..

 JAC Vapour comply to all necessary legal regulations.
-JAC Vapour are audited independently to ensure that all products for sale are safe for public consumption, and meet UK and EU TPD and Trading Standards regulations.
+JAC Vapour are audited independently to ensure that all products for sale are safe for public consumption, and are compliant with UK law.

 Is your eliquid safe?

-JAC Vapour is known within the industry for its high quality products and the reputation of the company rests on it carrying out the due diligence listed.
+JAC Vapour is known within the industry for its high quality products and the reputation of the company rests on it meeting all regulatory requirements.

 Do electronic cigarettes work?